build-on-aws/content/posts/shift-left-a-story-on-how-to-avoid-security-issues-by-using-the-cloud-services/index.md

 If you look into the _SAST_ tooling landscape, you will see many choices, available as open-source or paid software.
 Speaking about choice, it is worth remembering that *doing the right thing on the security path should be easy*.
 However, adding an entirely new tool from an external provider can be challenging for organizations of any size.
 This is where listening to advice collected in the *AWS Well-Architected Framework* can actually pay off.

-If your workloads are deployed on AWS, you can easily add a convenient and fully-managed tool from the _SAST_ landscape called [Amazon CodeGuru](https://aws.amazon.com/codeguru/), which helps with reviewing code of applications written in *Python* and *Java*.

 ![Place of *Amazon CodeGuru* and *Amazon DevOps Guru* in the *SDLC* and *CI*/*CD* pipelines.
 Source: my presentation from *AWS Berlin Summit 2022*](./images/amazon-codeguru-devops-guru-place-in-ci-cd-pipeline.png)

-And speaking about specific examples: [Amazon CodeGuru](https://aws.amazon.com/codeguru/) scans your code and provides insights about insecure usage of AWS API and SDKs.
-It proactively detects secrets and credentials hardcoded inside, common vulnerabilities (like mentioned at the beginning *Log4shell*, a [Log4j log injection attack](https://docs.aws.amazon.com/codeguru/detector-library/java/log-injection/)), and provides insights about the most popular [*OWASP*](https://owasp.org/www-project-top-ten/) security risks.
-I have not exhausted the list, and the catalog of detected issues is available [here](https://docs.aws.amazon.com/codeguru/detector-library/).
+If your workloads are deployed on AWS, you can easily add a convenient and fully-managed tool from the _SAST_ landscape called *Amazon CodeGuru*, which helps with reviewing code of applications written in *Python* and *Java*.
+Notice in the image above that *CodeGuru* sits in the pipeline in the building and testing phase - which is a direct implementation of the *shift-left* approach to security when it comes to the software development life cycle (_SDLC_) processes.

 ![Code areas addressed by *Amazon CodeGuru Reviewer*.
 Source: my presentation from *AWS Berlin Summit 2022*](./images/code-areas-addressed-by-codeguru-reviewer.png)

+And as you can see on the image above, [Amazon CodeGuru](https://catalog.us-east-1.prod.workshops.aws/workshops/fa518794-acd4-4178-80d3-97fa62f9deff) scans your code and provides insights about insecure usage of AWS API and SDKs.
+It proactively detects secrets and credentials hardcoded inside, common vulnerabilities (like mentioned at the beginning *Log4shell*, a [Log4j log injection attack](https://docs.aws.amazon.com/codeguru/detector-library/java/log-injection/)), and provides insights about the most popular [*OWASP*](/posts/owasp-top-10-defined/01-what-is-broken-access-control/) security risks.
+I have not exhausted the list, but you can [review the catalog of detected issues](https://docs.aws.amazon.com/codeguru/detector-library/) to learn more.

 ## Talk is cheap.
 Show me how it works!